-The findings suggest outdated, manual processes and legacy payroll solutions limit a payroll department’s ability to track and report KPIs and hinder their ability to keep up with today’s speed of modern business.
+The findings suggest outdated, manual processes and legacy payroll software limits a payroll department’s ability to track and report KPIs and hinders their ability to keep up with today’s speed of modern business.
 It’s simple, you can’t manage payroll issues you can’t measure.

 According to the survey, approximately half (49 percent) of respondents admitted that their payroll team does not regularly track and report KPIs.
 For those who do track KPIs (51 percent), the most common metrics added over the last decade include measuring the impact of manual/voided/stopped payment (31 percent), and payment errors as a percent of total payroll payment (23 percent), and total processing time per pay cycle (18 percent) – all of which are direct indicators of payroll performance and accuracy.